Swansea Blitz: The Three Nights' Blitz

 A 3.7-inch Heavy Anti-Aircraft gun surmounts the monument erected to the air defence of Swansea, particularly the night of 21 February 1941.

 In January 1941, after a series of small scale raids, on 17 January there was heavy bombardment resulting in 55 deaths and 38 serious injuries.
 German records show the raid involved 88 enemy aircraft dropping 178 high explosive bombs.
 There was substantial damage to residential and commercial areas of the town.
 The following month the most destructive period of bombing inflicted on Swansea during the war occurred over three nights on 19, 20, and 21 February 1941 in what became known as the Three Nights' Blitz starting at 7.30 pm on 19 February.

 On the first night, the building housing both the Regimental HQ of 79th (Hertfordshire Yeomanry) Heavy Anti-Aircraft Regiment, Royal Artillery and the Gun Operations Room (GOR) at Swansea was destroyed by a bomb.
 Two officers and five other ranks were killed or died of wounds, but the guns continued firing under local control, and communications were maintained.

-The second night of bombing saw the most concentrated loss of civilian life in the blitz on Swansea.
+The second night of bombing saw the most concentrated loss of civilian life in the Blitz on Swansea.
 At Teilo Crescent, in the Mayhill district of the town, 14 homes were destroyed and 24 residents as well as 6 firemen and civil defence volunteers perished.
 Altogether 38 people in the locality were killed during the raid.
 There was also extensive damage to the Mount Pleasant, Cwmbwrla and Manselton residential districts.

 On the evening of 21 February, there was confusion between the Sector Operations Room at RAF Pembrey and the temporary Swansea GOR.
 This resulted in the guns ceasing fire between 20.20 and 21.10, and as no Night fighters arrived, the town centre was left unprotected.
 Although some raiders were shot down once the restriction was lifted, the centre of Swansea was devastated, and fires and delayed-action bombs destroyed communications.

-By the time the "all clear" siren sounded after three days, 230 people were dead and 409 injured.
-Moreover, 7,000 people had lost their homes.
-The city centre suffered direct hits that started major conflagrations destroying many commercial premises, including the Ben Evans department store and the Victorian market.